Crime Reporting Procedures

 Reporting a Suspicious Person On Campus

 If you see a suspicious person on campus or believe that a crime has been committed, notify the Office of Public Safety immediately.
 Give full details such as physical description, clothing, car make, model and license plate number, etc. Your cooperation is essential in a successful investigation, apprehension and recovering of property.
-You may also use the Silent Witness Online form to report a problem.
+You may also use the Reporting Alleged Fraud, Abuse or Misconduct form to report a problem.

 No one within the University community, except peace officers, pursuant to authorization of College Presidents, shall have in his/her possession a rifle, shotgun, firearm or any other dangerous instrument or material that can be used to inflict bodily harm on an individual or damage to a building or the grounds of a campus.